hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 #### 6
 # Teaching Frustration: Loading EdgeImpulse Client

-Sometimes in a computer locked down classroom without NodeJS it is difficult to load the EdgeImpulse Client
+Sometimes in a classroom computer lab that has software lock-down without NodeJS it is difficult to load the EdgeImpulse Client on an Arduino

 # My solution 1 (Client): <br>
-Install the client on my laptop and individually install it on the students Arduino's
+Install the client software on my laptop and individually install it on the students Arduino's

 # My solution 2 (Client): <br>
-Use a cell phone for data collection (Motion, Sound, Vision) and download the Arduino build for model installation
+Use a cell phone for data collection (Motion, Sound, Vision) and build as normal on EdgeImpulse and then download the Arduino build for model installation on the device

 # My solution 3 (Client): <br>
-Have students (or one person builds it and puts it on all the students hardware) build the client from scratch.
-Nano 33 Ble <a href="https://github.com/edgeimpulse/firmware-arduino-nano-33-ble-sense">here</a>, Portenta <a href="https://github.com/edgeimpulse/firmware-arduino-portenta-h7">here</a>.
+Have students (or one person builds it and puts it on all the students hardware) the edgeimpulse client firmware from scratch.
+Nano 33 Ble <a href="https://github.com/edgeimpulse/firmware-arduino-nano-33-ble-sense">Github here</a>, Portenta <a href="https://github.com/edgeimpulse/firmware-arduino-portenta-h7">Github here</a>.
 This has a few extra issues such as long file names and storing a build.local.txt to your arduino hardware file that you then have to remove for normal arduino compiling.

 This year I hope NodeJS is installed on my new computers.
  <br><br><br><br><br><br><br><br><br><br>
  <hr>

 #### 7
-# Teaching Frustration: EdgeImpulse build 100% success, reality <30% succcess
+# Teaching Frustration: EdgeImpulse model builds near 100% success, reality <30% succcess

 This is very common, that students build a model that has a very high success rate on EdgeImpulse with the student collected data, but when the student tests it in a real environment it performs very poorly or not at all.
 This can also have several reasons.